MicrosoftDocs/sdk-api/sdk-api-src/content/msctf/nf-msctf-itfcategorymgr-findclosestcategory.md

 ### -param pcatid [out]

-Pointer to the <b>GUID</b> that receives the CATID for the closest category.
+Pointer to the **GUID** that receives the CATID for the closest category.

 ### -param ppcatidList [in]